 The easiest, and probably the cheapest, is to use the container the pen tip ships in.
 Colwood ships theirs in a hard plastic tube.

-Another option is to build your own.
 For example, this photo shows a desktop pen tip holder.
 I like the desktop holder because it make it allows me to organize my pen tips and keep them close by.
+Keep in mind that this holder is specifically designed for Colwood nibs.

 PRODUCTS I DON’T RECOMMEND USING

-Use coarse or low grit sandpaper.
+1) Coarse or low grit sandpaper*.
 The sand paper will damage the metal on your pen tips.

 Emery boards or nail files are included in the category of coarse sandpaper.